Adult-Gerontology Acute Care Nurse Practitioner

 The program of study will include the following coursework, where you will learn:

 - Advanced pathophysiology, advanced pharmacology, and advanced health assessment / differential diagnosis specific for adult gerontology acute care nurse practitioners.

 - Advanced nursing management, clinical skills (may include but not limited to: x-rays, 12-lead EKGs, suturing, intubation, ventilators, and chest tubes) and technology needed by critically ill individuals and their families.

 - Leadership skills in creating ethical and socially responsible changes in the socio-political realm in which health care is delivered.

 - Roles of clinical expert, leader, educator, consultant, and client advocate.

 The major focus of the MSN program is your clinical experience.
-You are required to complete a minimum of 500 hours of precepted clinical learning including an acute care practicum in your practice area of interest.
-Through this clinical experience, your will develop expertise for patient management of high-risk, critically ill adults and their families as well as advanced nursing practice skills across the wellness-illness continuum.
+You are required to complete a minimum of 500 hours of direct care hours with a preceptor for your clinical learning.
+The acute care practicum course may be in your practice area of interest.
+Through this clinical experience, you will develop expertise for patient management from simple to complex, in the care of high-risk, critically ill adults and their families as well as advanced nursing practice skills across the wellness-illness continuum.